Continuing Education Class on Nov. 12 - Disaster Medical Operations

 Walnut Creek CERT Leadership Team Meetings

 The Walnut Creek CERT Leadership Team meets the third Monday of the month at 6:30 p.m. in the 3rd Floor Conference Room located at City Hall, 1666 North Main Street.
+These meetings are open to all CERT team members.

 Walnut Creek CERT Strategic Plan For 2015-20